Olegiv95/Gpu-Quantum-Interferometry-Solver/INSTALLATION_TEST.md

-Both configurations have passed the GQIS installation test on Windows: the local-Toolkit configuration with the reference NVIDIA GeForce RTX 3080 desktop GPU and the pip-installed CUDA configuration on an RTX 4060 Laptop GPU.
+Both configurations have passed the GQIS installation test on Windows: the local-Toolkit configuration with the reference NVIDIA GeForce RTX 3080 desktop GPU and the pip-installed CUDA configuration on an NVIDIA RTX 4060 Laptop GPU.
 The clean `ctk` test environment occupied approximately 2.5 GB because it included the CUDA runtime libraries.